JimGitFE/css-utilities-generator/README.md

 > utilities.css

 ## Configuration File (Defaults)
+Write your own dictionary with extendKeys, extendValues or acceptAnyVariable: true altogether
 ```javascript
 {
     "acceptAnyVariable": true, /* Matching only dictionary or extension properties, Defaults to false */